 We received gross proceeds of approximately \$12.0 million from our initial public offering.
-As of the date of this amendment to the annual report, in addition to our expenses relating to our IPO, all IPO proceeds have been used on our lead projects and other projects.
+As of the date of this annual report, in addition to our expenses relating to our IPO, all IPO proceeds have been used on our lead projects and other projects.